cacheMon/Lazy-Promotions/README.md

 #### Setup distComp
 We ran our experiments using [distComp](https://github.com/1a1a11a/distComp).
 Utilizing its capability in managing hundred-thousands of experiments across multiple nodes.
-Even if you're only using 1 nodes it's nice to have for monitoring purpose.
+Even if you're only using single node it's nice to have for monitoring purpose.

 1. Install dependencies
 ```